Students in the MS in Computer Science program at MIU love Professor Somesh Rao’s courses. But don’t just take our word for it!

 His hands-on, practical approach to effective project management is much appreciated by students:

 “Professor Rao is definitely a guru in the subject of Project Management.
-He creates an actual real-time project atmosphere from design to delivery phase, and he is also very friendly.” — N.Y. (from India)
+He creates an actual real-time project atmosphere from design to the delivery phase, and he is also very friendly.” — N.Y. (from India)

 Technical Coaching for internship interview success